Humais-Javed/hospital-waste-analytics/README.md

 ## About

-This dashboard was developed for a UAE hospital to monitor medical waste operations across seven interactive screens, processing 62,000+ operational records.
+This dashboard was developed for a hospital to monitor medical waste operations across seven interactive screens, processing 62,000+ operational records.
 It surfaces forecasting and optimization model outputs through an accessible interface designed for non-technical hospital management, and integrates a vision-based AI assistant that analyzes live dashboard screens to provide context-aware recommendations.

 The project was selected by GDRFA to be showcased at the AI X Lab Inauguration (June 2025).